soy-elmago/magic-nuclei-templates/README.md

-# Nuclei Template – Multilingual User Registration Page (Headless Required)
+# Magic Nuclei Templates

-This is a custom Nuclei template created to detect multilingual user registration pages in web applications.
+This repository contains a collection of custom [Nuclei](https://github.com/projectdiscovery/nuclei) templates created to assist in reconnaissance, vulnerability detection, and web application analysis.

+Each template is handcrafted to target specific patterns, misconfigurations, or endpoints that may be useful for bug bounty hunting or pentesting.

+---

+## Available Templates

+### 📝 `user-registration-multilang.yaml`

-It identifies common registration fields such as `full_name`, `email`, `password`, `gender`, and others, across different languages (e.g., English and Spanish).
+Detects multilingual user registration pages in web applications by identifying fields such as `full_name`, `email`, `password`, `gender`, etc., in multiple languages (e.g., English and Spanish).

-> ⚠️ **Important:** This template requires the `-headless` flag when running Nuclei, as it relies on DOM-based detection.
-Without `-headless`, it won't work properly.
+> ⚠️ **Requires the `-headless` flag**, as it uses DOM-based matchers.
+Without `-headless`, the template will not function correctly.

-## Usage
+**Usage:**

 ```bash
 nuclei -t user-registration-multilang.yaml -u https://target.com -headless